The SOLO Taxonomy

 This is so that when we discuss learning progressions or the depth of understanding that a student has reached in a particular topic, we are all referring to the same thing.
 This is important because it means we can have common conversations, make reliable comparisons and give targeted support.

-The SOLO Taxonomy is one framework for describing levels of understanding and is a promising models for Tombolo students and staff to use.
+The SOLO Taxonomy is one framework for describing levels of understanding and is a promising model for Tombolo students and staff to use.

 What is the SOLO Taxonomy?